abajwa-hw/nifi-service-clustered/README.md

 #### Use NiFi

-- Once installed, wait 60-120s before logging in to ensure all the Nifi instances have enough time to register with master.
+- Once installed, wait 60-120s before logging in to Nifi to ensure all the Nifi nodes have enough time to register with master.
 In the meantime....

 - Check Nifi logs appearing under /var/log:
   - Master logs would be under /var/log/nifi_master on host where master was installed
   - Node logs would be under /var/log/nifi_node on host where node was installed

 - Check Nifi pid files appearing under /var/run/nifi:
-  - Master pid will be under /var/run/nifi/nifi-master.pid
+  - Master pid will be under /var/run/nifi/nifi-master.pid on host where master was installed
-  - Node pid will be under /var/run/nifi/nifi-node.pid
+  - Node pid will be under /var/run/nifi/nifi-node.pid on host where node was installed

 - The NiFi webUI login page should come up at the below link: http://sandbox.hortonworks.com:9090/nifi